andreas-wilm/andreas-wilm.github.io/_posts/2020-06-08-snakemake-on-ask.md

 comments: true
 ---

+**Edit (Aug 2020): This has made it into the official Snakemake documentation.
+Refer to the [official AKS executor tutorial](https://snakemake.readthedocs.io/en/stable/executor_tutorial/azure_aks.html)**

 [Snakemake](https://snakemake.readthedocs.io/en/stable/) and [Nextflow](https://www.nextflow.io/) are two very popular bioinformatics workflow management systems.
 They allow to write analytics workflows that seamlessly scale, are reproducible, reentrant and make it easy to move between compute systems.
 They are by no means restricted to Bioinformatics, but that's where both originated.
  In this blog post I will show how to run a workflow on an auto-scaling Azure Kubernetes cluster with on-the-fly software installation and without a shared file-system (e.g. NFS on typical Linux cluster).